hashicorp/boundary-ui/README.md

 run `yarn doc:toc`.
 Please update the ToC whenever editing the structure of README.

+### Building Core UI for Production

+See ui/core/README.md Building for Production for more information on how to build the Core UI.

 ### Committing

 Instead of the default `git commit`, we prescribe a custom command that ensures